fardog/commuter/README.md

     should take the same form as your `router.<method>` function; that is, if your router was called as `router(req, res)`, your function will be called with `fn(req, res)`

+The `request` object only needs to be "request-like"; that is, the only properties that are used are `request.url` to match the url, and optionally `request.method`, which will default to the `router.any` routes if missing.

 As the `request` passes through the router, a few additional properties are added to it: